Welcome to the Agri-Food and Biosciences Institute (AFBI) Publication Scheme.

 A leaflet is also available explaining how we process requests for information.

 AFBI is a leading provider of scientific research and services to government, non-governmental and commercial organisations.
 AFBI was established on 1 April 2006 as a Non-Departmental Public Body sponsored by the Department for Agriculture, Environment and Rural Affairs (DAERA).
-It is responsible mainly for the provision of statutory and scientific programmes in the areas of agri-food, animal and plant health, fisheries and the environment, providing access to specialist expertise and providing facilities to Industry and Public Sector bodies for contracted scientific services.
+It is responsible mainly for the provision of statutory and scientific programmes in the areas of agri-food, animal and plant health, fisheries and the environment, providing access to specialist expertise and providing facilities to Industry and Public Sector bodies for contracted scientific services (refer to AFBI's Public Task Statement).
 AFBI has a staff complement of approx. 650 people, with a budget of approximately £55million across its 7 specialised sites throughout Northern Ireland.

 AFBI is based at seven sites across the province, with its Headquarters at Newforge Lane, Belfast.
 The AFBI sites are located at Newforge Lane, (Belfast), Crossnacreevy, Hillsborough, Stoney Road (Stormont), Loughgall, Bushmills and Omagh.